home-assistant-ecosystem/python-dingz/README.rst

     $ sudo dnf -y install python3-dingz

 For Nix or NixOS users is a package available.
-Keep in mind that the lastest releases might only be present in the ``unstable`` channel.
+Keep in mind that the latest releases might only be present in the ``unstable`` channel.

 .. code:: bash